jkolden/multi-k8s/README.md

 All of the yaml files required to run this project in Kubernetes can be found in the k8s folder.

 ## How to run this project

+This assumes you have kubectl and minikube installed on your local machine.

+To run this project locally, simply clone this repo to a local directory on your machine and then cd into that directory.
+Start the Kubernetes cluster by running the following command:

+- kubectl apply k8s-local